 Most states require counselors to take state board licensing exams like the National Counseling Exam (NCE) or the National Clinical Mental Health Counseling Examination (NCMHCE) to become a licensed professional counselor.
 You must also complete a certain number of counseling hours (supervised by a licensed psychologist) and pass written and oral exams.
 Felony and other background checks are required.

 Mental health counselors may also elect to be certified by the National Board for Certified Counselors (NBCC).
-This national agency grants a general practice credential: the Certified Clinical Mental Health Counselor (CCMHC).
-This credential is widely recognized nationwide and may be required by some employers.
+This national agency grants a general practice credential, the Certified Clinical Mental Health Counselor (CCMHC).
+The CCMHC is widely recognized nationwide and may be required by some employers.

 Make sure you understand the state licensing board requirements where you intend to practice counseling before enrolling in any online psychology degree program.
 Counseling is a highly regulated field because it involves public health and safety.
 All programs will require supervised internships and the completion of a very specific type of online psychology degree.

 The Association for Addiction Professionals (NAADAC) offers drug and alcohol counselor certification for licensed professionals looking to redirect their careers.
 Programs include: